Logo

 First I was going to simply open a support case through my Partnersource account, sending them the documentation I’ve done on the issue to date and the SDT logs etc. and be on my merry way… not so fast!
 Here is the short timeline which 14 days later is yet to be resolved.

 • Two weeks ago I tried to submit a support case.
-It’s pretty easy really, pick your customer, pick the module, type in some information and submit.
-In my case, being a small partner, I don’t buy support incidents because I don’t use them very often (read: 1 per year would be a lot).
-So for me I have to input my credit card information to pay for the case up front.
-No big deal, it’s part of doing business.
-PROBLEM: I get a “you’re not authorized” page when I get past picking my customer and the module.
-Fortunately for me there’s a handy link to “submit this problem to our support team” button… glad they make this easy! (note the sarcasm…)
+It's pretty easy, pick a customer, pick the module, type in some information and submit.
+In my case, being a small partner, I don't buy support incidents because I don't use them very often (read: 1 per year would be a lot).
+So for me, I have to input my credit card information to pay for the case up front.
+No big deal, it's part of doing business.
+PROBLEM: I get a "you're not authorized" page when I get past picking my customer and the module.
+Fortunately for me, there's a handy link to the "submit this problem to our support team" button… glad they make this easy! (note the sarcasm…)

-• Later the same day, less than 24 hours after submitting, I get an answer: You don’t have any support incidents left.
-DUH… that is correct, which is why I was trying to create a case with a credit card - something I’ve done in the past without issue.
+• Later the same day, less than 24 hours after submitting, I got an answer: I don't have any support incidents left.
+DUH… that is correct, which is why I was trying to create a case with a credit card - something I've done in the past without issue.
 I reply re-iterating my issue and the credit card thing.

-• 2 days later (3 days since the original) I have heard nothing and respond again, inquiring about the status of the case.
+• 2 days later (3 days since the original) I heard nothing and responded again, inquiring about the status of the case.

 • 1 day later (7 days since the original) Someone who thankfully subscribes to a “regular communication is good” mantra follows up with me to ask me if I have heard back from this new department yet.
 I respond.